 - Race: Play what you like, but if you want to be more efficient…

-- Trolls for Berserking and Da Voodoo Shuffle
+- Trolls for Berserking and Da Voodoo Shuffle.

 - Pandaren if you like to eat

 Leveling your Priest?
-It used to be that Shadow was the only way to go (for leveling) and leveling before getting Shadowform was… painfully slow.
+It used to be that Shadow was the only way to go (for leveling) and the leveling process before getting Shadowform was… painfully slow.
 Now it’s easy to mow down the opposition, plus we have the Dungeon-finder tool and PvP leveling.

 If you don’t care for the pace, frustrations, and occasional jerks in PvP or the dungeons then Questing is the way to go and it’s soooo much faster than it used to be (And can be just about as fast as Dungeoning.)
 Here’s our favorite guide to get you to the level cap ASAP.
-This guides sits in your in-game window and shows you exactly where to go and what to do, every step of the way, all the way.
-It’s just the thing if you’re brand new to the game and it’s also smart enough to deal with heirlooms, Recruit a Friend, and leveling from PvP or Dungeons.
-Get yours here.

 Race Choices for Priests